 The goals of the Title IV-E Stipend Program:

-With federal Title IV-E funding, the State of Nebraska provides stipends for 10 students in the full-time BSW program at an accredited college or university within the State of Nebraska.
-Five stipends will be available for those students entering their 3rd year and five stipends will be available for those entering their 4th year of the social work degree program.
+With federal Title IV-E funding, the State of Nebraska provides stipends for 9 students in the full-time BSW program at an accredited college or university within the State of Nebraska.
+Stipends will be available for those students entering their 3rd year and 4th year of the social work degree program.
 These students could potentially intern in Child Protective Services during their 4th year.
 Stipend recipients will be eligible to work in a federal Title IV-E position upon graduation.

 If you are a BSW candidate with a strong interest in pursuing a career in public child welfare, then the State of Nebraska provides an opportunity to subsidize your education.
 The State of Nebraska offers a 1-2 year stipend program that offers to pay 15-16 credit hours per semester.
 Students who receive this assistance “payback" the stipend with a month of employment at the Nebraska Department of Health and Human Services for every month of tuition paid.